 - — Good source of Dietary Fiber, Phosphorus, Selenium, Manganese, and Iron

 Among different kinds of oats, Organic Rolled Oats are definitely Food to Live’s best seller.
 Also known as Old-Fashioned Oats, they are made by steaming and flattening whole oat groats in heavy rollers into flakes with a flat surface.
 This process allows rolled oats to absorb water easier and cook faster.
 Moreover, it stabilizes oils within the grain, thus Organic Rolled Oats in bulk can be stored long-term.
-Every step taken within the process, from rolling to packaging takes place in a Gluten-Free facility; Yes! our Organic Regular Rolled Oats are Certified Gluten-Free.
+Every step taken within the process, from rolling to packaging takes place in a Gluten-Free facility; Yes! our Organic Regular Rolled Oats are Gluten-Free.
 Further,

 if comparing Rolled Oats and Quick-Cooking Oats, please note that the latter is derived from oats, that have been cut into pieces before processing.
 As a result, they cook almost instantly, but usually present with less nutrients and a thicker texture.

 Going through little processing, Organic Rolled Oats are packed with vitamins, minerals, and antioxidants.
 They are a great source of protein and dietary fiber, making you feel full for a longer period of time.
 Soluble fiber also lowers cholesterol and blood sugar levels.
 Besides, oats are rich in Iron, Phosphorus, Selenium, Manganese, and B vitamins (Thiamin, Riboflavin, and Niacin).
-Once again, Food to Live’s Organic Rolled Oats are Gluten-Free Certified, meaning they suit people with gluten intolerance.
+Once again, Food to Live’s Organic Rolled Oats are Gluten-Free, meaning they suit people with gluten intolerance.